 Xanax, the brand name for alprazolam, is a powerful benzodiazepine drug and central nervous system depressant.
 It is also an extremely potent schedule IV controlled substance.
 This type of classification makes Xanax the kind of drug that has a high risk of abuse and addiction.

 Aside from it’s prescribed usage, many people abuse Xanax for its euphoric effects.
 They can also mix this benzodiazepine with other drugs and alcohol to achieve a more intense high.
 Unfortunately, misusing Xanax in this way can be extremely dangerous.
 If you suspect someone you love is abusing Xanax, it is essential to spot the signs and seek treatment immediately.
-The Bluffs, located in Sherrodsville, Ohio, has several treatment options available for individuals looking to reclaim their lives from Xanax abuse and addiction.
+Vertava Health of Ohio, located in Sherrodsville, Ohio, has several treatment options available for individuals looking to reclaim their lives from Xanax abuse and addiction.

 Six signs your loved one is abusing Xanax may include: